12 String Guitar vs 6 String: Which is The Best Instrument?

 The design of a 6-string guitar includes a headstock, neck, frets, and a body.
 The headstock holds the guitar’s tuning pegs which control the tension of each string.
 Typically, major manufacturers like Fender and Gibson have their signature headstock designs.

 The neck contains the fretboard where players press down on strings to create different notes and chords.
-The body houses the soundhole or pickups, depending on whether it’s an acoustic or an electric guitar.
+The body houses the soundhole or pickups, depending on whether it’s an acoustic or an electric guitars.

 In construction, a 6-string guitar usually has a set scale length, determined by the distance from the nut to the bridge.
 This scale length affects the guitar’s playability and tonal characteristics.